Kristina01111000/Drws_site/README.md

 4/11
-See how the self assessment shows up on google analytics See if we can track the self assessment views

-Try to figure out what we would ask Basit so that we can track it

--> get the free version of monster insights to track the button clicks -> added it, it still doesn't appear to show the 40Q

 the 40 Q takes a long time to load on the kindle, the starburst button doesn't work on the kindle